1925 Seanad election

-An election for 19 of the 60 seats in Seanad Éireann, the Senate of the Irish Free State, was held on 17 September 1925.
-The election was by single transferable vote, with the entire state forming a single 19-seat electoral district.
-There were 76 candidates on the ballot paper, whom voters ranked by preference.
+There were 76 candidates on the ballot paper.
+Voters ranked candidates by preference at least a few, but did not have to rank all of them.
+Although bearing multiple marked preferences, each vote was to be used to elect just one member in the end.
 Of the two main political parties, the larger (Cumann na nGaedheal) did not formally endorse any candidates, while the other (Sinn Féin, whose TDs were abstentionist) boycotted the election.
-Voter turnout was low and the outcome was considered unsatisfactory.
-Subsequently, senators were selected by the Oireachtas rather than the electorate.
+Voter turnout was low, and the outcome was considered unsatisfactory by some.

+In subsequent elections, senators were elected by the Oireachtas rather than by the electorate.